-Nasif Nijabat.
 Systemic & Family Psychotherapist.UKCP, AFT &EMDR registered

 My Name is Nasif Nijabat, but I am also known as Nij.

-I have extensive experience in working with families, couples, adult individuals and young people presenting with complex, emotional well-being and mental health issues, within social care for over 15 years.
+I have extensive experience in working with families, couples, adult individuals and young people presenting with complex, emotional well-being and mental health issues, within a health and social care setting for over 15 years.

 Mental health can be a scary label, attached with an array of stigma’s and challenges when facing it alone, but it doesn’t have to be that way.
 My aim and hope is to support people to face some of these challenges.

 I am able to create a safe, secure, non-judgmental space where, empathy, transparency and sensitivity is paramount in guiding me towards your concerns, fears and needs.

-I do not claim to be able to solve your problems or have all the answers, however I am able to facilitate a space where we will be able to begin to think through your issues together, attending to the process and patterns of behaviours, which will then provide you will the ability to draw upon your own resources and to then to hopefully feel empowered.
+I do not claim to be able to solve your problems or have all the answers, however I am able to facilitate a space where we will be able to begin to unpack your issues together, attending to the process and patterns of behaviours, which will then provide you will the ability to draw upon your own resources and to then to hopefully feel empowered.